ELbioinfogene/GENOMEPERI/README.md

 The object method SEQUENCEQC() evaluates the SNP_GENOME and gives a score of how many SNPS have both alleles properly read (A,T,C,or G)

 The function GENOME_COMPARE looks at two SNP_GENOMEs and scores the identity of matched RSIDs

-TO DO: make a comparison where identity is sorted by chromosome